 Screenshot showcasing CGS student Vincent Velarde’s project: built in Unreal Engine 4 and assets from Unreal Engine Marketplace.

-Real-time artists focus on content or asset creation in a real-time environment such as a game engine, often working on a project from concept to completion.
+A real-time 3D artist in games harnesses the skills found in one or more areas of the traditional game development pipeline.
+They often focus on content or asset creation in a real-time environment.
 They are also responsible for maintaining both the quality and optimization of visuals — from entire environments down to small 3D props, known as assets for cinematics and the game itself.

-Role & responsibilities of a Real-time Artist in virtual production for video games:
+Role & responsibilities of a real-time artist for video games:

 When starting in this competitive field, you’ll need to focus on learning technical tools and be proficient in a game engine such as Unreal or Unity, which often also involves some coding.

-Employers may look for the following skills in a Real-time Artist for video games:
+Video game studios may look for the following skills in a real-time artist for video games:

-The national average salary of a Real-time 3D Artist is $62,053 annually in the United States.
+The national average salary of real-time 3D artists is $62,053 annually in the United States.
 (Source: Glassdoor)